otac0n/otac0n.github.com/_posts/2026-03-11-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-1-system-design.md

 - @runger
   > I also think that for the size robot you'll end up with, given battery, RPi/Jetson, etc you should go one size bigger with the motors, and use something like a 3506 or 4108 size motor

+I really appreciate their feedback. @copper280z highlighted that the AS5600 uses either I²C or PWM output which consumes more CPU time than ABZ or SPI.
+ABZ has the lowest overhead, only changing one or two pins per incremental movement.
+They also suggested I choose a more powerful MCU (microcontroller). @runger said I needed a LOT more torque.

-I really appreciate their feedback.
-I narrowed down the list of STM boards based on @copper280z's feedback and the prices at the time:
+I narrowed down the list of STM boards based on this feedback and the prices at the time:

   - [STM32F3DISCOVERY](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) - $16.31 - STM32F303VC (72 MHz, 256KB) - but advised against
   - **[STM32F411EDISCOVERY](https://www.st.com/en/evaluation-tools/32f411ediscovery.html) - $15.55 - STM32F411VE (100 MHz, 512KB) - but a bit slower than recommended**